In 2018, the Centers for Medicare and Medicaid Services (CMS) announced an expansion of in-home offerings for Medicare Advantage (MA) plan members.

 Lowering Total Costs of Care by Reducing Avoidable Utilization

-Ask any patient who has had a non-skilled caregiver remind them to take their medication or prepare a healthy meal and they’ll tell you how priceless home care is.
-This kind of anecdotal evidence supporting the link between preventive care and health has been around for decades.
+Ask any patient who has had a non-clinical caregiver in-home remind them to take their medication or prepare a healthy meal and they'll tell you how priceless home care is.
+Although there are many long-term care options for seniors – nursing homes, assisted living facilities, community-based services, hospice care, adult day care, PACE programs and more – many seniors prefer care at home, where they're most comfortable.
+Anecdotal evidence supporting the link between preventive care and health has been around for decades.

 However, these stories are also backed by research that shows how preventive, non-medical home care and functional support decrease unnecessary utilizations, readmissions, costs, and more.

-Health plans can tap into these new opportunities quickly by choosing partners with established processes and systems.
-Partners like CareLinx can make it easy for them to ramp up non-skilled home care quickly and effectively on an enterprise-wide scale.
+Medicare Advantage plans can tap into these new non-medical long-term care opportunities quickly by choosing partners with established processes and systems.
+Partners like CareLinx can make it easy for them to ramp up non-clinical home care benefits quickly and effectively on an enterprise-wide scale.

 In-Home Care Can Improve Star Ratings

-Home care ranks as the second most desired benefit among MA beneficiaries, coming in only behind modification to home for medical needs.
+Home care benefits rank as the second most desired benefit among Medicare Advantage beneficiaries, coming in only behind modification-to-home benefits for medical needs.

 Why is it so desirable?
-The benefit of non-skilled home care to this population is monumental.
+The benefit of non-medical home care to this population is personal and monumental.
 These caregivers offer face-to-face care, basic companionship, assistance with routines, and support of activities of daily living.
 This assistance allows members to remain at home instead of being institutionalized, leading to improved quality of life, healthcare outcomes, and lower costs.

-CMS’s supplementary benefit updates allow MA plans to garner stronger loyalty with the growing senior population by bringing them personalized, lower-cost support in the home.
+CMS's supplemental benefits update allows Medicare Advantage plans to garner stronger loyalty with the growing senior population by bringing them personalized, lower-cost in-home support services.
 Improved member satisfaction means improved quality measures, and that means better Star ratings.

 Expand Visibility and Care Management of Members in the Home

-The CMS expansion gives MA plans new options to build out or hire specialized, non-skilled resources and programs that utilize the home as an alternative site of PAC to SNFs, long-term rehabilitation and assisted living facilities.
+The CMS expansion gives Medicare Advantage plans new options to build out or hire specialized, non-medical resources and programs that utilize the home as an alternative site of PAC to long-term care rehabilitation, adult day care, respite care, and assisted living facilities.
 In-home care is one of these alternatives.

 Some in-home care companies have digital care plans that caregivers use in the home via smartphone to manage post-acute and other care.
 The data they collect can be shared with health plans whose members opt-in, and used by plans as a "last-mile" extension of their care-management and transition teams.
 The daily information caregivers collect can help health plans catch problems early, intervene when needed, lower costs of care, and build loyalty.
 The in-home visibility and care of members could be revolutionary.

-With the CMS rule changes, MA plans have a great opportunity to tap into alternative care options for their largest, most vulnerable populations.
-They can do this by creating non-skilled home care programs that meet CMS requirements, decrease total cost of care, improve outcomes, expand services, and keep members happy.
+With the CMS rule changes, Medicare Advantage plans have a great opportunity to tap into alternative care options for their largest, most vulnerable populations.
+They can do this by creating non-medical home care programs that meet CMS requirements, decrease total cost of care, improve health and well-being, expand services, and keep members happy.